-Are you planning to discover the land of Highland, Loch Ness and mystical castles by train?
+Are you planning to discover the land of Highlands, Loch Ness and mystical castles by train?
 Between the stress of driving on the left and the superb Scottish train lines, we can only understand you!
 But before that, there's one more step that can be an integral part of your experience: the Caledonian Sleeper ride to Scotland from the English capital by night train.
 Not only do you get to close your eyes in London and wake up to the beautiful Scottish countryside in the early hours of the morning, but you also enjoy a comfortable journey to the heart of Edinburgh, Glasgow, Aberdeen, Inverness or Fort William, while saving a night's accommodation!
 Reservations, prices, timetables, comfort...
 We tell you all about this iconic UK train.

 Services include Edinburgh, Glasgow, Aberdeen, Inverness, Fort William, Stirling, Perth and Aviemore.
 If you set your alarm for sunrise, the most beautiful scenery is to be seen on the Highland route, especially towards Fort William!